 It would be easy to get the heart racing with all these challenges.
-That’s why, when I’m working with my coaching clients and groups, I find it’s important to break it all down a bit.
+That’s why, when I’m working with my coaching clients and groups, I find it’s important to break it all down.
 The last thing you need is panic.
 What leaders need to do is develop readiness for change in their companies and themselves, and how do we do that?

-I don't have all the answers, by any means – and I’m hoping that some of you reading this might have some to share as well.
-Personally I like to think in terms of three areas: the mindsets, strategies and skillsets we need for leading rapid change.
+I don’t have all the answers, by any means – and I’m hoping that some of you reading this might have some to share as well.
+Personally, I think in terms of three areas: mindsets, strategies and skillsets.

-I think people leading innovation/change need to adopt a mindset of shared leadership.
-Leader as decision-maker and hero just doesn’t cut it, simply because you can’t stay across all the complexity of contemporary global marketplaces by yourself.
+People leading innovation and change need to adopt a mindset of shared leadership.
+The leader as decision-maker and hero just doesn’t cut it.
+You can’t stay across all the complexity of contemporary global marketplaces by yourself.
 This shift can be hard, particularly if you have a long history as a leader in a stable business environment.
 You’ll need a team around you with the same passion, commitment and openness as you.

-After 2 years and $953M of ‘impairments’ they are still talking about proof of concept.
+After two years and $953m of ‘impairments’ they are still talking about proof of concept.

 Of course I hope they get this project over the line and wish them all the best, but I wonder how different the outcome would have been if they had stayed closer to the customer, and started quite small with a proof of concept experiment?

 Other strategies include investing in diversity.
-As I’ve written in other articles, deep or acquired diversity of thought, style, and experience is what drives innovation.
+As we’ve written in other articles, deep or acquired diversity of thought, style, and experience is what drives innovation.